Whether you’ve recently graduated from college or you plan on making a career change in the near future, finding the right major is essential.

 The most popular industry for communications majors is marketing.
 The ability to identify specific characteristics of a certain demographic and create a successful, comprehensive marketing and public relations campaign can make a huge difference for a company’s bottom line.

-Communications major learn how to communicate in a variety of different ways with people of various backgrounds.
+Communications graduates learn how to communicate in a variety of different ways with people of various backgrounds.
 The main goal of a marketing company is to create a campaign that intrigues potential customers and converts them into buyers and loyal customers.

 2. Political Campaigns